Nytra/ResoniteComponentMemberReplicator/README.md

 ![2024-10-14 03 35 05](https://github.com/user-attachments/assets/25abf816-ffcc-4da0-bb22-e70851527e01)

 A [ResoniteModLoader](https://github.com/resonite-modding-group/ResoniteModLoader) mod for [Resonite](https://resonite.com/) that adds a wizard to allow copying values from a source component and applying them to other components of the same type.
-Also allows recreating existing drives.
+Also allows (re)creating drives.

 ## Installation
 1. Install [ResoniteModLoader](https://github.com/resonite-modding-group/ResoniteModLoader).